Highway to Battle

-Highway to Battle is a 1961 British thriller film set just prior to the Second World War.
+Highway to Battle is a 1961 British second feature ('B') thriller film directed by Ernest Morris and starring Gerard Heinz and Margaret Tyzack.
+It was written by Brian Clemens and Eldon Howard and produced by The Danzigers.

 Plot

 Before the Second World War, a Nazi party member starts to have misgivings about the Nazis' plans.
 He attempts to defect to England, but is chased by the Gestapo.